ErnestVidal1/ErnestVidal1/README.md

 ***🚀 PHASE 6: Incorporation of Author's Revisions**: Preparation of Amendments (e.g., Images, Text, including long fragments).
 Amendment Introduction (from PDF comments or location-based text doc).*
-###  🟢 Status Ready.️ AHK PDF-TO-MASTER DOCUMENT JUMP
+###  🟢 Status Ready.️ AHK PDF-TO-MASTER DOCUMENT JUMPER
-Transfers comments from PDFs to their original editable files like Word and DocBook.
+Helps to transfer comments from PDFs to their original editable files like Word and DocBook.
 Enables a "jump" feature to move from a comment's nearby phrase in the PDF to the corresponding context in the XML.
 ###  🟠 Status In Development.
-JAVA-ACROJS COMMENT INTEGRATOR
+JAVA-ACROJS AUTOMATED PDF-COMMENTS-TO-MASTER-DOCUMENT INSERTER
 An automated upgrade of the previous tool.
 Navigates to exact highlighted areas for batch processing.
 <br><br>